Forte Family Lawyers

 The recommendations in the PwC report are based on a key assumption, that “in practice, both the courts hear matters of similar complexity” (p.3).

-Contrary to the PwC report, in the Senate Estimates hearing on 23 October 2018, Mr Soden (who is the Chief Executive and Principal Registrar of the Family Court) said:
+Contrary to the PwC report, the annual reports of the FCofA and the FCC also refer to differences in complexity between the courts (Family Court of Australia Annual Report 2017/2018 p.10; Federal Circuit Court of Australia Annual Report 2017/2018 p.20).
+In the Senate Estimates hearing on 23 October 2018, Mr Soden (who is the Chief Executive and Principal Registrar of the FCofA) confirmed this when he said:

 “My expectation would be, and I think the Judges of the Family Court would correctly assert that the cases that they dealt with are in the more complex category.
 So I think, in other words, I think it’s fair to say that the Family Court and the Federal Circuit Court deal with complex cases, but the Family Court deals with very complex cases.”

-The PwC report was prepared at a time when the Family Court and the FCC are under considerable stress and are often unable to hear cases in a timely fashion.
-Whilst the number of judges appointed to the FCC has increased in recent years (but still not enough to cope with the workload), the number of Family Court judges has reduced.
-It is difficult to find actual numbers, but it is the writer’s estimate that the number of judges in the Family Court has fallen by five to seven in the past decade Australia-wide.
+When the PwC report was prepared, the FCofA and the FCC were under considerable stress and were often unable to hear cases in a timely fashion.
+This remains the position.
+Whilst the number of judges appointed to the FCC has increased in recent years (but still not enough to cope with the workload), the number of FCofA judges has reduced.
+It is difficult to find actual numbers, but it is the writer’s estimate that the number of judges in the FCofA has fallen between 5 and 7 in the past decade Australia-wide, (and this is far more likely to be an under-estimate than an over-estimate).
 In Melbourne, the effect of this has been that there is no longer a regular Duty Judge List, causing delays in the hearing of interim and urgent matters and the necessity for triaging them by registrars.
-Interestingly, the PwC report favours the FCC model of listing all matters in the first instance before a judge, but the Family Court does not have the present judicial capacity to do that,
+Interestingly, the PwC report favours the FCC model of listing all matters in the first instance before a judge for case management, but the FCofA does not have the present judicial capacity to do that, and the analysis by PwC leading to that recommendation is thin (PwC report, p.62, 84, 100, 104).

 The Attorney-General, Christian Porter, in his 2018 State of the Nation address warned family lawyers: